angelopol/PyChatBot/README.md

 # Functionalities
 - Chat with the bot in local without internet, only typing the literally questions like are described in the json or using keywords to response with the answer line of the json.
 - Chat with the bot using IA, the IA can response to the questions using the information provided for across the json.

+# Setup
+- Set your enviroment variables (esencially the api key of gemini).